 As the world increasingly embraces renewable energy, many homeowners are considering the shift to solar panels as a sustainable and economically beneficial option.
-However, the journey towards solar energy starts with evaluating the suitability of your roof.
+However, the journey towards solar energy starts with evaluating the suitability of your roof and whether or not installation of a solar array is even feasible for you right now.

 Various factors, such as orientation, structure, and material of your roof, play a crucial role in determining its compatibility with solar panel installation.
 This article aims to guide you through these considerations, ensuring that your move towards solar energy is both practical and efficient.